 Teaching Platform series

 This series of events explores key issues in art and design teaching and learning in higher education.
-Each event includes leading speakers sharing current thinking in creative education.
+Each session includes leading speakers sharing current thinking in creative education.

-The events will take place once a term and are for anyone in the sector with an interest in learning and teaching in art, design and communication.
+These events are open to anyone in the sector with an interest in learning and teaching in art, design and communication.
 They are designed to be interactive, with opportunities to engage in activities to support networking and engagement.

 Event schedule 2018/19

-UAL Teaching Platform: Networked Studio Practice – Enhancing Student Engagement
+UAL Teaching Platform: Networked Making - new modes of learning

-10 July 2018, UAL Institute of Creative Computing, Peckham Road, Camberwell
+10 July 2018, Camberwell College of Arts, Peckham Road, Camberwell

 5 February 2019, London College of Fashion, John Princes Street